katherinekolman/tinyrenderer/README.md

 * Lesson 3: Hidden faces removal (z-buffer)
   - painter's algorithm doesn't work for everything
+    - painter's algorithm: drawing things from back to front
   - for 2D: use y-buffer to render things
     - render the things closest to the camera